swiftotter-certifications/training-environment/README.md

 It's my goal through this course to supercharge your capabilities as you build and fix websites.

 ---
-####I hate to say it, but...
+#### I hate to say it, but...
-This project is not resemblant of the code that I always write.
+This project is not resemblent of the code that I always write.
 There is some super-good code in here.
 And there is some code that's old.
 And there is some code that I've built to replicate, well (how do I say this), the less-than-quality code that I've seen in the wild.